GonzaloGarciaContreras/Jupyter-Workspace/README.md

 ### What specific financial problem is the company or project trying to solve?

-Robinhood is a stock brokerage that allows customers to buy and sell stocks, options, ETFs, and cryptocurrencies with zero commission.
+- Robinhood is a stock brokerage that allows customers to buy and sell stocks, options, ETFs, and cryptocurrencies with zero commission.
-Robinhood started with a simple idea: using technology, we can re-think the way financial services operate.
+- Robinhood started with a simple idea: using technology, we can re-think the way financial services operate.
-The company's name comes from its mission to "provide everyone with access to the financial markets, not just the wealthy".
+- The company's name comes from its mission to "provide everyone with access to the financial markets, not just the wealthy".
-As per one of Robinhood's funders "executing a trade cost brokerages "fractions of a penny" but they typically charged fees of
+As per one of Robinhood's funders "executing a trade cost brokerages "fractions of a penny" but they typically charged *fees of
-$5 to $10 per trade, as well as required account minimums of $500 to $5,000"
+$5 to $10 per trade*, as well as required *account minimums of $500 to $5,000*"

 ### Who is the company's intended customer?
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 Their Marketing approach roots in the company's brand name "the outlaw from English folklore, who stole from the rich and gave to the poor"

 Their "customer persona" are essentially "millenials" and new entrants to the stock market.
-Robinhood, mostly used by millennials to trade stocks and cryptocurrency, has grown from its 1 million subscribers in 2016 and
+Robinhood, mostly used by millennials to trade stocks and cryptocurrency, has grown from its 1 million subscribers in 2016 to ~10M in 2020
-6 million accounts in October of 2018.

 More than half of Robinhood customers are opening their first brokerage account, and the median customer age is 31 years old, according to the company.

 Fifty percent of users who have made a trade use the app daily and 90% use the app weekly.
-According to different sources Robinhood currently has between 10M and 13M

 Robinhood co-CEO Baiju Bhatt told CNBC in a phone interview:
-    “We’ve seen a major paradigm shift for broader financial services.
+    *“We’ve seen a major paradigm shift for broader financial services.
-    People that previously didn’t feel like the markets were for them are for the first time feeling a sense of inclusivity.”
+    People that previously didn’t feel like the markets were for them are for the first time feeling a sense of inclusivity.”*

 ### Is there any information about the market size of this set of customers?